Tinuz/Liquidify/README.md

 ## Features

-- **Moneybird Integration**: Connect your Moneybird account to access invoices
+- **Moneybird Integration**: Full OAuth2 integration with real API access
+- **Administration Selection**: Choose which Moneybird administration to use
-- **Invoice Management**: View and manage your open invoices
+- **Invoice Management**: View and manage your open and overdue invoices
+- **Secure Authentication**: Server-side token storage with automatic refresh
 - **Tokenization**: Transform invoices into blockchain tokens (coming soon)
 - **Modern UI**: Built with Next.js, TypeScript, and TailwindCSS
 - **Blockchain Ready**: Thirdweb integration for Web3 functionality